George’s story

 Sue watched a video with Dr David O.Malley, talking about ovarian virus cancer.
 “I felt he was talking to me personally”, she says.

 Sue had many HPV Type tests and evaluations during her first appointment at the OSUCCC.
-Doctors discovered that she had platinum-resistant cancer cells, which did not allow conventional chemo treatments.
+Doctors discovered that she had platinum-resistant tumour cells, which did not allow conventional chemo treatments.
 Following her initial 7½-hour surgery, which Dr O’Malleyy and two other surgeons performed, Sue required a more innovative approach.”
 Dr O’Malleyy removed 99% of CA125 type cancer, and he was very positive about the outcome but still cautiously optimistic,” she says. “.

 “My HPV Viral cancer was peculiar”, and that limited my options.
-However, my cancer cells were sent for lab analysis, and they were able to determine the right immunotherapy treatment for my exact cancer.”
+However, my cancer cells were sent for lab analysis, and they were able to determine the right immunotherapy treatment for my exact tumour.”
 I was born at the right time” This targeted treatment has saved my life”, Sue says,” and Dr O’Malleyy was a godsend” I can’t say enough good things about him or his personality that overcame major anxiety in trying times.

 He has the utmost concern for the patient.

 He involves himself with the family and their worries:” Sue’s immunotherapy plan included 39 treatment cycles over two years, with a few interruptions due to COVID-19 restrictions.”
 I just placed all my trust in Dr O’Malleyy, the others caring for me and this revolutionary treatment,” she says.”
 I’m now five years in remission.
 My CA125 screening tests have remained in the low-normal range, and I’m glad to be alive” Dr O’Malleyy never stopped looking for a solution, and now he calls me a walking miracle.
-I want to share my HPV life story to let other women stay positive and trust that their doctors’ hands are guided by God, who led me through my journey.
+I want to share my HPV life story to let other women stay positive and trust that their Test Doctors’ hands are guided by God, who led me through my journey.
 I praise Him every day for my extended life.”